The University of Delaware Department of Human Development and Family Studies

 The Department of Human Development and Family Studies at the University of Delaware offers both graduate and undergraduate degrees, conducts research in the areas of human development, family studies and counseling, and provides service throughout the region, country and world.

 The Department offers undergraduate degrees in Human Services and Early Childhood Education with many opportunities for hands on experiences working with children, youth, adults and families.
 Graduate programs (including: M.S.
-Human Development and Family Studies, M.A.
-College Counseling and Student Affairs Practice in Higher Education) provide applied instruction in counseling, human services management and leadership, youth development, and early childhood education.
+Human Development and Family Studies) provide applied instruction in human services management and leadership, youth development, and early childhood education.
 A Ph.D. program focuses on young children and youth within the context of their families